 Pest, weed and fungal management are three components that are linked by timing.
-If the weeds get out of control it limits airflow underneath the vines creating a potential for fungal diseases to develop on the foliage and gives pests like leafhoppers a place to start their life cycle.
-So by timing our mowing and spraying movements through the vineyard blocks we try to minimize our passes through the rows.
+If the weeds get out of control it limits airflow underneath the vines creating a potential for fungal diseases to develop on the foliage and gives pests like leafhoppers a place to start their lifecycle.
+By timing our mowing and spraying movements through the vineyard blocks we try to minimize our passes through the rows.
 We are currently switching from conventional herbicide use to under row cultivation to better incorporate our composts and stop acidifying our soils.
 This results in creating a soil that has a better water holding capacity and will lead to less water use during the growing season.
 As part of our fungal management program we are true believers that it is better to prevent than to cure.
 By preventing we are able to use soft sprays like sulphur, natural oils, bacterial sprays and copper over chemical sprays.
 The amounts we use and frequency all come down to predicting disease pressure by using several models and years of experience growing grapes.

 All our vineyards have drip irrigation for the vines and either overhead or under vine spinners to water the covercrops.
 Drip irrigation is used all season long for the vines and occasionally we use the overheads to cool down the vine canopy on scorching days preventing the vines from shutting down and the fruit maturing.